getredash/redash/_posts/2014-04-25-basic-maintenance.md

 In case you are handling a problem, and you need to stop the currently running queries, follow the steps below.
 In simpler cases, like upgrades, just use `sudo supervisorctl restart redash_celery`.

-1. stop celery:
+1. Stop celery:

 `sudo supervisorctl stop redash_celery`

 (celery might take some time to stop, if it's in the middle of running a query)

-2. flush redis
+2. Flush redis

 `redis-cli`

 `127.0.0.1:6379>flushdb`

-3. start celery:
+3. Start celery:

 `sudo supervisorctl start redash_celery`